gitops-working-group/gitops-working-group/README.md

 The Working Group will review all open issues and PRs at our regular working group meeting (schedule coming soon).

+## Code of Conduct
+The GitOps Working Group community adheres to the CNCF Code of Conduct https://github.com/cncf/foundation/blob/master/code-of-conduct.md.

 ## Timeline

 This timeline is a work in progress.